What are the symptoms?

 your health care team to find the best treatment for you.
 It may take a few

-tries, and it can take several weeks for the medicine to start working.
+tries, and it can take several weeks for the medicine and therapy to start working.
 Try to

 be patient and keep following your treatment plan.